-Adjusting the brake handle
+Adjusting the brake handle (not valid for APUS RS Hike)

-The Mistral 7 is fitted with Swing's Multigrip brake handles, which allows the stiffness of the grip area to be adjusted.
+The APUS RS is fitted with SWING's Multigrip brake handles, which allows the stiffness of the grip area to be adjusted.
 The various options for stiffening the brake handles allow them to be adjusted to suit the pilot's particular preferences.
 There are 4 levels of stiffness possible using various combinations of the stiffening options.
 The pilot is able to choose the appropriate degree of stiffness by simply taking out or inserting the various parts.

-Fig. 4: How to insert and remove the stiffeners into Swing's Multigrip brake handle
+Fig. 6 How to insert and remove the stiffeners into SWING's Multigrip brake handle